Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Board of Trustees as elected representatives vote on whether to take on a capital expenditures municipal bond.
 The existing State Revolving Loan is a bond however it is not paid for with property tax and does not go to the voters.

-No. The ballot initiative created through the citizens' initiative process outlined the use of potential tax.
+The ballot initiative created through the citizens' initiative process outlined the use of potential tax.
 “Sec.
 15-40 Purpose of tax.
-The Board of Trustees hereby declares that the purpose of the levy of the Retail Marijuana Sales Tax imposed by this Article is for raising funds for construction of a new community or recreation center, and/or other general operating expenses as may be designated instead by the Town on an annual basis.”
+The Board of Trustees hereby declares that the purpose of the levy of the Retail Marijuana Sales Tax imposed by this Article is for raising funds for the construction of a new community or recreation center, and/or other general operating expenses as may be designated instead by the Town on an annual basis.”

 A sinking fund is an account where money that is received prior to a payment is set aside to make future loan payments or retire debt.
 We are proposing a sinking fund so that the loan is paid off before another plant is needed.
 The goal is to avoid stacking debt.